tslocum/bgammon/REPLAY.md

 ##### Terminate

-When a player resigns voluntarily or abandons an unfinished game, the player terminating the game early is indicated.
+When a player resigns voluntarily or abandons an incomplete game, the player terminating the game early is indicated.

 `1 t`